Catchy Name Ideas for Websites and Blogs

 Generally with a blog, go for a domain name that’s more memorable, brandable, and related to a topic over something that is keyword focused.

-Like the travel blog onestep4ward.com – which is written by Johnny Ward.
+Like the travel blog onestep4ward.com -which is written by Johnny Ward.
 See how it’s a play on his name?
 The travel site PracticalWanderlust.com is good too because wanderlust is related to travel and practical works too because they provide practical travel advice.

 A local business should strive to own it’s own .com.
 Your domain name should match your business name but sometimes that is not always possible.
+To counter this you can use alternate domain extensions apart from .com, use an abbreviated form of your business name as a domain name or add devices onto the end of the domain.

 Domain Name Tools